novalfahmy/Code-Challenge-Salary-per-Hour/README.md

 ## Data Flow Overview
-Because the script is supposed to be in full-snapshot mode, the SQL and Python scripts will be
+Because the script is supposed to read the whole table and then overwrite the result in the destination table, then the SQL script will be
 - SQL Script: Truncate Destination Table --> Transform Raw Data --> Insert Into Destination Table

+Because the script is supposed to read the new data and then appends the result to the destination table, then the Python script will be
-- Python Script: Read CSV Data --> Transform Raw Data --> Connect to Database --> Truncate Destination Table --> Insert Into Destination Table
+- Python Script: Read CSV Data --> Transform Raw Data --> Connect to Database --> Check The New Data in Destination Table --> Update or Append New Data